View Troy Grant's Obituary on www.crescent-news.com/ and share memories

 Troy L. Grant, 78, Defiance, passed away November 24, 2019.

-He is survived by his wife, Wanita; children, Lisa (Armando) Barraza, Mickey Grant, Karen (Brian) Kosch, Troy (Mary) Grant Jr., Rhonda Walz, Nichole (Tim) Miles, Tony (Addi) Grant, and Chris (Angela) Grant; stepsons, Gary (Donna) Green and Danny Green; siblings, Patty (Junior) Bartley, Shirley (John) Horstman, Sandy (Doug) Preston and Harold (Jackie) McDougle; many grandchildren, great-grandchildren, nieces and nephews.
+He is survived by his wife, Wanita; children, Lisa (Armando) Barraza, Mickey Grant, Karen (Brian) Kosch, Troy (Mary) Grant Jr., Rhonda Walz, Nicole (Tim) Miles, Tony (Addi) Grant and Chris (Angela) Grant; stepsons, Gary (Donna) Green and Danny Green; siblings, Patty (Junior) Bartley, Shirley (John) Horstman, Sandy (Doug) Preston and Harold (Jackie) McDougle; many grandchildren; great grandchildren; and nieces and nephews.

-He was proceeded in death by his daughter, Jaine Deken; stepson, John Brecht; son-in-law, Kevin Walz; and grandchildren, Wesley Jo Kosch, Alyssa Miles, Trey Walz and Jessica Green.
+He was preceded in death by daughter, Jane Deken; stepson, John Brecht; brother, Larry Grant; sister, Sharon Olds; son-in-law, Kevin Walz; and grandchildren, Trey Walz, Ashley Miles, Wesley Jo Kosch and Jessica Green.